1. Knowledge Base

 Milestone – these matters will not be listed when you create new draft invoices.

-Checkmark the ‘Automatically Complete Milestone and Generate Invoices‘ box if you would like the system to auto-generate Milestone invoices (fixed fee invoices) that have a date equal to or before the drafting date.
+Checkmark the ‘Automatically Complete Milestone and Generate Invoices‘ box if you want the system to auto-generate Milestone invoices (fixed fee invoices) with a date equal to or before the drafting date.
 This option will only be visible if the billing event is set as Milestone.
 By default, firm-level settings will determine whether this is enabled under Clients>Settings>Invoice Settings.
-If this option is turned on at the time of generating draft invoices, all the milestones in the invoice date range will be billed.
+If this option is turned on when generating draft invoices, all the milestones in the invoice date range will be billed.
 If this option is turned off when generating draft invoices, the milestone invoice will not be generated.
 That would require manually generating the invoice by clicking Complete and Generate Invoice on the Matter Plan tab.

 Default flexible template – This template will be used for this matter, overriding the client and firm default template choices.
 This allows users to specify exactly what information appears on the invoices generated.
 Invoices can include as much or as little detail as required.
 Set this up under Invoice>Settings>Flexible Templates.

-From address - This sender address will be used for all new matters and can be changed at the matter level as well.
+From address – This sender address will be used for all new matters and can be changed at the matter level.
 The addresses that show here are fed from Account, Our Account.
 The firm main address is located on the Our Account tab.
 Additional remittance or branch addresses can be set up on the Additional Contacts tab.

-Interest rate - Enter an annual percentage.
-Your Grace Period and Payment Terms will impact when the interest starts to accrue.
+Interest rate – Enter an annual percentage.
+Your Grace Period and Payment Terms will impact when the interest accrues.

 Interest Type - in the case of Simple, interest will always be calculated against the principal balance amount.
 Whereas in the case of Compound, interest will be calculated against the total balance amount (including the interest).

-Grace Period - This is assigned at the Client level and allows a period of time before interest will accrue (in addition to Payment Terms).
-For example, if invoices give a 30-day grace period, then no interest is calculated within the first 30 days.
-On day 31 (if Payment Terms are Upon Receipt), it would start to calculate interest on the unpaid balance owed at the percentage assigned to it.
+Grace Period – This is assigned at the Client level and allows time before interest will accrue (in addition to Payment Terms).
+For example, if invoices give a 30-day grace period, no interest is calculated within the first 30 days.
+On day 31 (if Payment Terms are Upon Receipt), it would start calculating interest on the unpaid balance owed at the percentage assigned.
 The Grace Period does not show on the invoice.

-Payment terms - This can be modified at the Client or Matter levels and allows a period of time before interest will accrue (in addition to Grace Period).
-While default language will feed into the Payment Terms Text area based on the choice made here, it can be customized.
+Payment terms – This can be modified at the Client or Matter levels and allows time before interest will accrue (in addition to Grace Period).
+While the default language will feed into the Payment Terms Text area based on the choice made here, it can be customized.
 The Payment Terms can show on the invoice (template, Main tab).

-Interest start date – Designate when interest is to start for any given matter.
+Interest start date – Designate when interest starts for any given matter.

 Payment terms text - Customize how you want the payment terms information to be displayed on the invoice for clients.